 Of course, the first time that Huarte got the ball, he flubbed the handoff to Bellino who promptly fumbled it.
 One can imagine how loudly Sullivan must have groaned at that moment.

-In an AFL contest between the Patriots and the young Cincinnati Bengals in December 1968, the city of Boston would host its last professional football game.
-At the end of that season, the Red Sox unceremoniously kicked the Pats out of Fenway.
+That December, in a contest between the Pats and the then-expansion Cincinnati Bengals, the city of Boston would host its last professional football game on December 20, 1968.
+At the end of that season, the Red Sox unceremoniously kicked the Pats out of their Back Bay perch.
 The rumor was that Tom Yawkey had had enough of Billy Sullivan’s shenanigans, but the public explanation was that the Red Sox field was getting too torn up as a result of some “challenging autumnal usage.”

 Thus, Boston College’s Alumni Field became the Patriots home for the 1969 season with the capacity at their new venue listed as 26,500.
-Because the fortunes of the team had taken a turn for the worse the previous two seasons, the team had less than 14,000 season-ticket holders at the time.
+Because the fortunes of the team had taken a turn for the worse the previous two seasons, the team had less than 13,000 season-ticket holders at the time.
 Therefore, the franchise would not be inconveniencing anyone with a move to nearby Chestnut Hill.
-As my father said when the Pats relocated to BC, “At least they are still situated on the Green Line.”
+As my father said when the Pats relocated to BC, “At least they’re still located on the Green Line.”

-In those days before it was entirely rebuilt, Alumni Stadium was little more than an outsized high school field.
-In reality, when NBC used to show a Patriot or opposing player punting the ball, all one could see on TV was the football spiraling in the air with a veritable forest of evergreen trees in the background.
-Yes, the stands were that low.
+In those days before it was entirely rebuilt, Alumni Stadium was nothing more than an outsized high school field.
+In reality, when NBC used to show a Patriot or opposing player punting the ball, all one could see on TV was the football spiraling into the air with a veritable forest of evergreen trees in the background.
+(Yes, the stands were that low.)
 When a family friend from Ohio witnessed a game on TV at Alumni Field back in Cleveland, he remarked, “The Patriots really do play in the sticks.”

 By that time, we could only shake our heads.
-After all, despite the fact that the team had played pretty well over the previous five years, the rinky-dink element that had always defined the financially-challenged owner of the Patriots, invariably worked its way down – with unexpected consequences – no matter who was representing the organization on the field.
-As the Pats entered a period of unswerving ineptitude that would come to define them, humiliation and embarrassment would ultimately form the emotional bookends for all Patriots fans.
+Despite the fact that the team had played pretty well over the previous five years, the bush-league element that had always defined the owner of the Patriots worked its way down, with unexpected consequences, no matter who was representing the organization on the field.
+As the Pats entered a period of unswerving ineptitude that would come to define them, humiliation and embarrassment would then form the emotional bookends for us Patriots fans.

 He should have brought an electrician instead.